pfgithub/goilevelmod/README.md

 ## Loading Levels

 Find a level you want on the [levels page](levels.md).
-Click Download and copy the level code to your clipboard.
+Click Get Code and copy the level code to your clipboard.
 Run Getting Over It and select New Game.
 Press `CTRL`+`V` to load the level from your clipboard into the game.

 ## Editing Levels